Flying and health: Cosmic radiation exposure for casual flyers and aircrew

 What are the health effects for casual flyers?

-Large studies involving the health of pilots and aircrew have shown no detectable association with an increased risk of cancer that might be expected to arise from radiation exposure.
+Large studies involving the health of pilots and aircrew haven't shown a substantiated association with an increased risk of cancer that might be expected to arise from radiation exposure.
 It is possible for people who fly very frequently, for example 10-20 hours per week on long haul flights, to approach and exceed a 1 millisievert (mSv) per year dose.

 For pregnant travellers and aircrew, the Australian and international guidance is that the unborn child should be treated in broad terms as a member of the public.
 The public dose limit is 1 mSv.
 Radiation exposure to an unborn child of less than 1 mSv above background levels will not lead to a significant increase in risk due to radiation.
 It should be noted that 1 mSv above background is a very conservative limit for the public and unborn children, it is well below any exposures that have proven health consequences.